Why Kaiser Permanente? Members Say it Best

 For my first radiation treatment, I could barely force myself to go into the building.
 I was terrified.
 Kathy Parmley, the receptionist, really helped me.
 Her mantra is “We kick cancer’s butt every day,” and that became my mantra too.
 Kathy’s can-do attitude took away my dread and helped me refocus on being a participant in the treatment, rather than a victim.

-I’m so grateful for the promptness and thoroughness of the care I received from my Group Health team — starting with Linda Radka, my “first responder.”
+I’m so grateful for the promptness and thoroughness of the care I received from my Kaiser Permanente team — starting with Linda Radka, my “first responder.”
 I can’t imagine receiving finer care anywhere else.

 What’s my advice to other people?
 Get your recommended screening exams.
 That’s how my cancer was caught.
 If you end up with a cancer diagnosis, don’t keep it to yourself.
 Telling people I had cancer was hard for me, but when I did, I was overwhelmed by the outpouring of caring and support.

-A routine test, and Group Health, saved my life.
+A routine test, and Kaiser Permanente, saved my life.
 If telling my story can encourage even one person to get tested, it’s all worth it.

 Posted: March 2013